This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Freedom to discover

-Clumber is a beautiful expanse of parkland, heath and woods covering more than 3,800 acres.
+Clumber Park is a beautiful expanse of parkland, heath and woods covering more than 3,800 acres.

-Clumber Park was once the country estate of the Dukes of Newcastle.
-Although the house was demolished in 1938, there are glimpses of its grand past to explore - from the Gothic-style chapel, often referred to as a 'cathedral in miniature', you can follow in the footsteps of dukes through the peaceful pleasure ground to the Walled Kitchen Garden, where you can experience sights, scents and a taste of the past.
+Clumber was once the country estate of the Dukes of Newcastle.
+Although the house was demolished in 1938, there are many glimpses of its grand past to explore.
+From the Gothic-style chapel, often referred to as a 'Cathedral in miniature', you can follow in the footsteps of Dukes through the peaceful pleasure ground to the Walled Kitchen Garden where you can experience sights, scents and a taste of the past.